Seine-Saint-Denis: History

-In 2017, the area was the location of 18% of all drug offences in metropolitan France.
+In 2017, Seine-Saint-Denis was the location of 18% of all drug offences in metropolitan France.
 In 2018, the department had the highest crime rate in metropolitan France.
 When two suspects (known criminals from the department) were arrested in the 2025 Louvre robbery it was noted by The Guardian to have the highest poverty and crime rate in mainland France.